A clear beeswax designed to feed and protect bare wood, and to protect all other wooden surfaces.

 Beeswax Polish is a natural wax used to feed and protect bare wooden surfaces, it seals and protects all types of wood and wooden surfaces giving a long lasting, durable and natural looking shine.

-Beeswax acts as a protective coating on the surface, enhancing the woods shine and helping keep it looking better for longer.
+Beeswax acts as a protective coating on the surface, enhancing the woods shine and helps keep it looking better for longer.

-Our natural beeswax blend has been used by our national network of technicians, as well as professional restorers, heritage organisations and the general public with great success for many years.
+Our natural beeswax polish blend has been used by professional furniture restorers, heritage organisations and the general public with great success for many years.

 Formulated to be colour neutral; it enhances the natural beauty of the wood without changing the colour, it will simply add a healthy, natural looking finish, bringing out the best in any wooden surface, modern or antique.